AlexSkrypnyk/drupal_extension_scaffold/README.md

 <img src="https://user-images.githubusercontent.com/378794/253860380-7a702bf6-71f5-4c8c-a271-8dd3b25eaabf.png" alt="Screenshot of CI jobs" width="30%">

-## Usage
+## Setup

-1. Create your module's repository on GitHub.
+1. Create your extension's repository on GitHub.
-2. Download this module's code by pressing 'Clone or download' button in GitHub UI.
+2. Download this extension's code by pressing 'Clone or download' button in GitHub UI.
-3. Copy the contents of the downloaded archive into your module's repository.
+3. Copy the contents of the downloaded archive into your extension's repository.
+4. Adjust the codebase:
-4. Replace `drupal_module_scaffold` with the machine name of your module.
+   a.
+Replace `drupal_extension_scaffold` with the machine name of your extension:
+   b.
+Update `type: theme` in the `info.yml` file if your extension is a theme.
-5. Adjust several lines in `.gitattributes`.
+   c.
+Adjust several lines in `.gitattributes`.
-6. Remove `.github/test-scaffold.yml` file.
+   d.
+Remove `.github/test-scaffold.yml` file.
 7. Commit and push to your new GitHub repo.
 8. Login to your CI and add your new GitHub repository.
 Your project build will start momentarily.